The MOST (Moderated Online Social Therapy) project is a collaboration between:

 - Orygen National Centre of Excellence in Youth Mental Health

 - The University of Melbourne School of Computing and Information Systems

 - The University of Melbourne Centre for Youth Mental Health

-It will soon come under the umbrella of eOrygen, the new e-mental health branch of Orygen.
+It comes under the umbrella of eOrygen, the new e-mental health branch of Orygen.